-The Health/Disabilities Specialist must act as an advocate for the child and must be mindful of the rights and responsibilities of the parents of the child, the LEA, and UCHRA-Head Start program.
+The Health/Disabilities Specialist must act as an advocate for the child and must be mindful of the rights and responsibilities of the parents of the child, the LEA, and the Van Buren County Head Start program.

 Minutes will be recorded at each meeting.
 Copies of the Procedural Safeguards will be given to the parent at the first meeting and parents will be made aware they may request another copy at any time following the initial meeting.